christianareas/openapi-hook/README.md

 ### Set Up the OpenAPI Data Provider
 The OpenAPI data provider gives the OpenAPI data hook access to the data from your OpenAPI specification.
 You **must** set this up before you can use the hook.

-To set it up, import `OpenApiDataProvider`, use it to wrap your app or the API docs portion of your app, and pass it the URL to your OpenAPI file:
+To set it up, import `OpenApiDataProvider`, use it to wrap your app or the API docs portion of your app, and pass it the URL to your OpenAPI specification:

 ```tsx
 import { OpenApiDataProvider } from "openapi-hook"